sameeruddin/Car-Detection-using-RaspberryPi/README.md

 5. One push button
 6. One RED LED
 7. One GREEN LED
-8.Three 330Ω resistor's and some jumper cables
+8. Two 330Ω resistor's and some jumper cables

 ###### Softwares: